Typsium/alchemist/src/elements/links.typ

   args,
 ))

-/// Draw a hollow cram between two molecules with the arrow pointing to the right
+/// Draw a hollow cram between two fragments with the arrow pointing to the right
 /// It is a shorthand for `cram-filled-right(fill: none)`
 #let cram-hollow-right = build-link((length, ctx, cetz-ctx, args) => {
   args.fill = none